Dining Al Desko?

 A circle is the shape of community.
 It’s like two arms embracing you.
 In the circle, there is no hierarchy and you feel like an equal where no matter where you are in the circle.
 Introducing circular elements like a pendant fixture over a large round table in the center or the break room can bring people together.
 Laying out informal stools around a “campfire” can also do the trick.

-3. Democratize views to the outdoors
+3. Democratize views of the outdoors

 While we’ve made progress in moving private offices to the internal core and relocating open work areas to the perimeter, there’s an opportunity to move shared and respite spaces to the areas where employees can most benefit from access to natural light and views of the outdoors.
 In urban cores, this can mean access to a balcony or rooftop garden but where that isn’t possible, quiet spaces adjacent to these coveted outdoor views offer inviting moments to find balance in their day—stepping away from their desk to clear their mind, refresh and recharge.